6 GI societies have rejected 2021 revisions to endoscope processing standards in healthcare facilities.

 “The joint GI societies remain concerned and do not support some of the finalized revisions to the standards and therefore voted negative on the vote for approval,” the press release states.
 “While the GI community awaits the availability of widespread, cost-effective, alternative endoscopes and novel reprocessing technologies, it is critical for our patients that the focus of the national dialogue continues for the more salient issues of training, oversight, and enhancement of cleaning practices and technologies.”

-The release adds that the societies felt that healthcare teams would be unable to implement the proposed changes.
-The groups also expressed concerns over implementation at the practice level, citing “length, construction, internal redundancies, disparate definitions, and, at times, conflicting recommendations,” as areas of concern.
+The release adds that the societies felt that healthcare teams would be unable to implement the proposed changes in endoscope processing standards.
+The groups also expressed concerns over implementation at the practice level.
+They cited “length, construction, internal redundancies, disparate definitions, and, at times, conflicting recommendations,” as areas of concern.